Valentine and Orson: Early modern versions

 Like nearly all popular romances of chivalry of the period, the French chanson de geste was adapted into a prose romance by the end of the 15th century; several versions from the 16th century are extant; the oldest prose version dates from 1489 (published in Lyon by Jacques Maillet).
 An English-language version, The Historye of the two Valyannte Brethren: Valentyne and Orson, written by Henry Watson, printed by William Copland about 1550, is the earliest known of a long series of English versions - some of which included illustrations.
 One such illustrated variant of the tale was prepared by S R Littlwood and accompanied by the illustrations of Florence Anderson when published in 1919.
-It is known that Richard Hathwaye and Anthony Munday produced a theatrical version of it in 1598.

 Other Renaissance versions exist in Italian, Spanish, Swedish, Dutch, German, and Icelandic.
 The number of translations show a European success for the tale.
 The works of François Rabelais have a number of echoes to the romance.

+A pageant of Valentine and "Urson" was presented in London at Cheapside during the Royal Entry before the Coronation of Edward VI in 1547.
+It is known that Richard Hathwaye and Anthony Munday produced a theatrical version of the story in 1598.

-Modern Versions and Adaptations
+Modern versions and adaptations

 Thomas Dibdin wrote an adaptation in 1804 which was later performed at the Theatres Royal Covent Garden, Haymarket, and Bath.

 Nancy Ekholm Burkert wrote and illustrated a version of the story in 1989, in which the story is told through the lens of a traveling group of players (including two brothers) who bring the story to a village in Flanders in the Middle Ages.